mattj23/lrmate-200id/README.md

 * The `meshes/low-res/` folder contains the same STL exports but ones that I've manually thinned and de-featured.
 They have significantly reduced triangle counts and some features like holes and inter-component seams have been removed.
 The majority of the surfaces will be roughly within 0.5mm of the original medium resolution meshes, except for the de-featured regions.
 I created these meshes to use them for more complicated collision detection than the convex bodies.
 * The `meshes/convex/` folder contains convex hulls generated from the low resolution meshes by the `scripts/generate_convex.py` script.
 These are ideal for fast collision checking.

+### IK Fast

+### Test Cases

+The `test_cases/` folder contains various sets of test data which can be used to check and verify code and kinematics models.
+See the [`README.md`](test_cases/README.md) file in that folder for more details.

+* `test_cases/r30ib_forward_kinematics.json` - This is a set of joint positions (in degrees) and the corresponding resulting transformation matrix of the robot end flange.
+Can be used to check a kinematics model against joint values as they would be put into the R-30iB controller.
+Be aware of the J2/J3 interactions.

 ### Scripts